ZapriteApp/zaprite-for-woocommerce/zaprite-payment-gateway/readme.txt

 == Demo ==

-To see a live demo, please visit https://woo.zaprite.dev.
+To see a live demo, please visit [https://woo.zaprite.dev](https://woo.zaprite.dev).

 == Support ==

-For support and feature requests, please visit https://zaprite.zendesk.com/hc/en-ca.
+For support and feature requests, please visit [https://zaprite.zendesk.com/hc/en-ca](https://zaprite.zendesk.com/hc/en-ca).

 == Additional Notes ==

-Zaprite is not affiliated with or endorsed by WooCommerce, WordPress, or any cryptocurrency entities.
-This plugin is developed and maintained by independent developers.
+Zaprite is not affiliated with or endorsed by WooCommerce or WordPress.
+This plugin is developed and maintained by Zaprite.

 == Frequently Asked Questions ==

-See the blog for FAQ's https://blog.zaprite.com/how-to-connect-your-woocommerce-store/
+See our blog post for FAQ's [How To Connect Your WooCommerce Store/](https://blog.zaprite.com/how-to-connect-your-woocommerce-store/).

 == Screenshots ==